Family, Home, and Social Sciences Internship Grants

 If you are awarded an internship grant

-Approximately a month after the application deadline you will receive an email from the FHSS Dean's Office notifying you whether or not you have received an award.
+Approximately two weeks before the semester begins, you will receive an email from the FHSS Dean's Office notifying you whether or not you have received an award.
 If you receive one, the funds will be credited to your University account at the beginning of the semester in which you begin the internship.
 You must complete the internship designated on your application and be enrolled for internship course credit during the period of the internship.
 After you complete the internship, you must write a report which includes photos of you at your internship.
 Students who do not submit this report will have their grant rescinded.
 Submit this report to firstname.lastname@example.org

 If your plans change or you do not receive the internship, immediately contact email@example.com.